Long Row Primary and Nursery School

 In KS2, children focus on the 8 c’s (coordination, confidence, competence, cooperation, challenge, communication, collaboration and competition).
 They build on the skills taught in KS1, developing a broader range of skills and begin link these together to make actions and sequences of movement.

-Swimming lessons are compulsory for all children in Year 3 and 4.
+Swimming lessons are taken by our pupils in Year 5 and 6.
 Lessons are provided by the local authority employed swimming coaches alongside class teachers.
 They will be held at Belper leisure Centre.
-Any child who is unable to swim 25m by the end of year 4 will continue to receive extra swimming lessons until they can meet the criteria.

 Teaching, Learning and Planning